Today’s topic is a continuation from my video, Packing Tips for Carry On Luggage!

 Try Women’s 36 Stirrup Thigh Legwarmers.
 For arm warmers, I try to find comfy and soft ones that trap the warmth in, but aren’t scratchy.
 When keeping warm, it’s my appendages (hands, forearms and shins) that remind me that I’m cold.
 By bundling them up, the rest of my body is warm.

 North Face Convertible Pants

 Come over…. to the NorthFace side.
-Yes, North Face Women’s Convertible Pants are not cheap.
-These pants rarely go on sale, for one reason… they’re good, durable and transforming!
+Yes, North Face Women’s Paramount Convertible Pants are not cheap, for one reason… they’re good, durable and transforming!
 One pair is all you need for the next ten years.

 This looks very “I’m a traveler going on a safari”, I know.
 But these pants I use a lot, even when I don’t travel and on occasions when I forget my bathing suit bottoms, these work perfect.
 If you don’t get it from the photo below, I’m lazy.
 The gold of these pants is that you can zip on and off your legs.
 So if it just got unbearably hot outside during a hike, you can zip them down, still it in your bag and walk the rest of your day in cool relief.
 I don’t like packing too many things and these pants give me interchangeable options, without having to go into a dressing room to get them.